ed2k/Lightbot/README.md

 /workspaces/Lightbot/src/develop (master) $ python -m http.server 8000
 ```

+## More description on case 16 lightbot app level 6-3
+This is a programming puzzle where you need to guide a character to reach all the blue tiles, using a combination of procedures and basic commands like walk, jump, turn left/right, and light.
+Looking at the current solution in the MAIN sequence:
+proc1, proc2, proc2, proc2, turnRight, proc1, proc1, walk, turnRight, proc2

+What PROC1 and PROC2 do:

+PROC1: proc2, turnRight, turnRight
+PROC2: walk, jump, walk, walk, jump, light, turnRight

 ## thoughts on finding the lowest number of blocks
 for case 16, the straight forward (no P1/P2) steps are
 FFFJLJJRJFRFJL RRJFLFJ JLFRJFFL 29 steps, or